 Connect 4 and the Diversity Affairs Council

-Connect 4 is a group of passionate students dedicated to generating awareness and engaging dialogue about diversity and multicultural issues on Wash U’s campus.
-The group worked to create the Diversity Affairs Council whose mission is to foster a more inclusive campus environment by being a reliable and trusted resource for students and student groups, challenging students to actively engage diversity-related issues on campus, and working with administration to address and respond to student concerns.
+The Diversity Affairs Council’s mission is to foster a more inclusive campus environment by being a reliable and trusted resource for students and student groups, challenging students to actively engage diversity-related issues on campus, and working with administration to address and respond to student concerns.

 Off Campus Resources

 Diversity Awareness Partnership (DAP)